blindedjoy/RcTorch/README.md

 ![](https://github.com/blindedjoy/RcTorch/blob/master/fig/png/traj_1.png?raw=true)

+Top plot: Above the ground truth data of the forced pendulum is plotted as dashed lines.
+The position training set is plotted in yellow and the position prediction is plotted in red.
+The momentum training set prediction is plotted in blue and the test set prediction is plotted in red.

+Bottom plot: The mean squared error plot.
+The colors correspond to the plot above.
+For more information see our [Arkiv paper](https://arxiv.org/abs/2207.05870).

-Feedback allows the network to feed in the prediction at the previous timestep as an input.
+Note: Feedback allows the network to feed in the prediction at the previous timestep as an input.
 This helps the RC to make longer and more stable predictions in many situations.

 ### Bayesian Optimization